tlandle/eCloudSim/ansible/README.md

 ### Summary

 Ansible is used to provision our infrastructure in Azure.
-Specifically it will ssh into each one of our
+Specifically it will ssh into each one of our VMs and run the modules within the ansible playbooks.

 ### Inventory